Encoding classical information into quantum resources: Applications

+\end{cor} \begin{rmk} The statement of Corollary~\ref{cor:diagonal} still holds if the local unitaries $U_{g_i}$ do not belong to the full set of diagonal unitary matrices, but to an arbitrary subset the twirling over which yields the completely dephasing channel.
+Examples of such subsets include a set of $d$ diagonal matrices with diagonals given by the rows of the $d$-dimensional Fourier matrix, and a set of $2^d$ diagonal matrices whose $j$-th diagonal elements are given by $(-1)^{x_j}$, with $\v{x}$ denoting a binary vector of length $d$. \end{rmk}

-Here, $D(\rho\|\Delta(\rho))$ is the well-known relative entropy of coherence that quantifies distillable coherence (and coherence cost) in the asymptotic limit under incoherent operations~\cite{winter2016operational}; while $V(\rho\|\Delta(\rho))$ is the relative entropy variance of coherence which, to the authors' best knowledge, is first introduced here.
-From the above we see that the states that are asymptotically optimal for encoding information into coherences are pure states (so that $S(\rho)=0$) that get dephased to a maximally mixed state (so that $S(\Delta(\rho))=\log d$ is maximal).
+Corollary~\ref{cor:diagonal} provides operational meaning to measures of coherence studied within the resource theory of coherence~\cite{baumgratz2014quantifying} by relating them to the optimal rate of encoding classical information into coherences.
+In particular, $D(\rho\|\Delta(\rho))$ appearing in Eq.~\eqref{eq:rate_coh2} is the well-known relative entropy of coherence that quantifies distillable coherence in the asymptotic limit under incoherent operations~\cite{winter2016operational} (as well as distillable coherence and coherence cost within the framework of dephasing-covariant incoherent operations~\cite{chitambar2018dephasing}); while $V(\rho\|\Delta(\rho))$ is the relative entropy variance of coherence which, to the authors' best knowledge, is first introduced here.
+Moreover, it is clear from Corollary~\ref{cor:diagonal} that the states that are asymptotically optimal for encoding information into coherences are pure states (so that $S(\rho)=0$) that get dephased to a maximally mixed state (so that $S(\Delta(\rho))=\log d$ is maximal).
 The general form of such a state is given by a uniform superposition of all states from the distinguished basis.

-Using the additive splitting from Eq.~\eqref{eq:splitting}, we also have that the amount of information that can be unitarily encoded in states $\rho^{\otimes N}$ is equal to the amount of information that can be encoded in coherences of $\rho^{\otimes N}$ plus the amount of information that can be encoded in a decohered state $\Delta(\rho)^{\otimes N}$.
-Note, that this splitting is directly related to decomposing uncertainty into classical and quantum parts~\cite{korzekwa2014quantum}.
+Finally, using the additive splitting from Corollary~\ref{cor:subunitary}, we also have that the amount of information that can be unitarily encoded in states $\rho^{\otimes N}$ is equal to the amount of information that can be encoded in coherences of $\rho^{\otimes N}$ plus the amount of information that can be encoded in a decohered state $\Delta(\rho)^{\otimes N}$.
+Note that this splitting is directly related to decomposing uncertainty into classical and quantum parts~\cite{korzekwa2014quantum}.